 Governments spend by crediting bank accounts, creating currency in the process.
 Governments tax by debiting bank accounts.
 Taxes remove or delete some of the currency they previously created.
 So taxes cannot “give” the government “money” to spend; rather government spending actually gives us its currency so we can later pay our taxes.
 We have it backward!

 How are you able to pay your federal taxes with the government’s currency if the government hadn’t first spent its currency into the economy?

 No amount of prior government deficits or future government promises to retirees or medical patients can prevent the U.S. government from being able to make every single payment that comes due in U.S. dollars.
 This is equally true for other nations like Japan or New Zealand.

 What kind of financial challenges might face countries like Greece that stopped issuing a sovereign currency?

-China saves dollars because it sells more to the U.S. than the U.S. buys from China.
+China saves dollars because it sells more to the U.S. than the U.S. sells to China.
 Countries save the currencies of nations that buy their goods.
-"Made in China" is not something you'll ever see on a U.S. dollar!
-Currency-issuing nations can't "borrow" the currency they, alone, create.
-What we call the "National Debt" is not a debt in any normal sense; government bonds are there for savers, not as a form of government borrowing.
+“Made in China” is not something you’ll ever see on a U.S. dollar!
+Currency-issuing nations can’t “borrow” the currency they, alone, create.
+What we call the “National Debt” is not a debt in any normal sense; government bonds are there for savers, not as a form of government borrowing.